Chiweenie6/Organize_My_Inventory/README.md

 ## Installation
   Copy application files into code.vs and then input "npm install" into the command-line.
 Then open mysql by typing "mysql -u yourDB_USERname -p" into the command-line and type in your password.
 Once logged in to mysql you need to source the sql files by typing "source DB/schema.sql;" into the mysql command-line.
 Once sourced, exit mysql by typing "exit".
 When back in the normal command-line, type "npm run seed" to seed the inventory data.
-Finally, type "npm start" into the command-line and use the bowser to go to http://localhost:3001/.
+Finally, type "npm start" into the command-line, open Insomnia and type in localhost:3001/ + your routes to start managing your inventory.

 ## Contributing
   n/a